 4. Spend less TV time

-In case you didn’t know, the habit of watching too much TV destroys your health, leads to obesity, and shortens your life.
-It can also create anxiety in you – making you want to buy buy buy, and chase fame and artificial beauty as if they were essential elements of happiness.
+In case you didn’t know, the habit of watching too much TV destroys your health, , and shortens your life.
+It can also in you – making you want to buy buy buy, and chase fame and artificial beauty as if they were essential elements of happiness.

 When you turn off your television, you free up time to invest in becoming a better, smarter, and more competent person.
 Also, when it’s turned off for the sake of family time, you will find yourself talking, sharing, communicating, and laughing more often.
 Your television can be an excellent servant, but it’s a terrible master.
 The choice is yours.